Relationships: We Learned It From Our Parents

 A second user added, “How not to be like my mom in creating learned helplessness in my dad.
 66 years old and still can’t run a washing machine.
 Smh.”

-Cultural differences
+Cultural Differences

-A second Redditor commented, “Never EVER EVER marry a guy because of some sort of religious or cultural obligation.
+A second commented, “Never EVER EVER marry a guy because of some sort of religious or cultural obligation.
 I’ll end up as miserable as they are, unable to leave, because of peer pressure from a BOOK written thousands of years ago.”

 Finance